rav2040/worker-pool/README.md

 # worker-pool
-Create and manage a pool of workers using Node.js worker threads.
+Create and manage a pool of workers in Node.js using worker threads.